Congrats! You’re having a baby!

 You’ll feel invigorated by the nutrients as you care for your little one.

-14. Clean and organize your living space
+14. Clean and organise your living space

 Preparing for the first year of parenthood means that you’re aware of your priority: the new baby!